ferpoble2/Relief_Creator/readme.md

 |        is_in        | string (polygon id) | Filter all the points that are inside the specified polygon. |
 |      is_not_in      | string (polygon id) | Filter all the points that are not in the specified polygon (are outside the polygon). |

 These filters are passed to the Scene class at the time of the interpolation.
-The Scene is in charge of getting the necessary data to apply the filters correctly on the transformations.
+The Scene oversees getting the necessary data to apply the filters correctly on the transformations.

 Note: The list of all filters is defined in the scene module.

-# How to extend the program
+# How to extend the program with new functionality

 ## How to create new frames on the application